By: The Dr. Perlmutter Team

 With all of the hype around fasting, you may believe it to be just another modern dietary fad, but the truth is that fasting is as old as our species.
 Until very recently, humans have always had periods of going without food.
-Fasting is baked into our evolution and our physiology, and it can yield benefits to our brains and bodies, un a biochemical level, that we’re only just beginning to understand.
+Fasting is baked into our evolution and our physiology and it can yield benefits to our brains and bodies, at a biochemical level, that we’re only just beginning to understand.

 Many of us are blessed to live in a world with abundant food, but that wasn’t always the case.
 Throughout our evolutionary history, sometimes days, weeks, and months would pass during which food resources were scarce.
 These periods without food provided small hormetic stresses on our genome — meaning stresses that turn out to be beneficial to our bodies.
 In the absence of calories, life-sustaining, protective genes responsible for cellular repair and protection are activated, inflammation is reduced, and anti-oxidative defenses are increased.

 This means that simply going without food for a while may have anti-aging, anti-inflammatory, and anti-tumor benefits that are available to anyone, at any time.